KyrioServices/KyrioServices/README.md

 ## Accessing the API
 In order to use the API, you will need an account with Kyrio.
 Please contact Kyrio and specify "Online Services" as the line of business. https://www.kyrio.com/contact/

+## SDK's
+You can use our available SDK's that are available in C#, Java, and Node.
+This manages serialization/deserialization, URL management, API version and so forth.

+* C#
+* Java
+* NodeJS

-## Submitting Requests
+## Submitting Requests Directly
+You may also code directly against the API without using the SDK if you prefer.

-To retrieve all providers that serve a particular business address, the request should be submitted to the following location using the GET command.
+Request should be submitted to the following location using the GET command.
 (Note: The POST command cannot be used.)

 ## API Description